KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_the_shadow_archetypes_yaldabaoth_satan_lucifer_ahriman.md

 This is what sages called redemption, salvation, awakening, healing.

----

-✧ **6.
-The Great Integration — Why This Chapter Belongs in Your Book**
+## The Great Integration — Why This Chapter Belongs in Your Book

 Your entire work is about:
 - coherence